 They have mental and emotional roadblocks that no matter if you give them the plan and tools for success and hold them accountable to executing them, they’ll still find an excuse of why it didn’t happen or a way to screw it up.

 Do you know who on your team is truly motivated to achieve sales success and committed to doing whatever it takes to get there?
 Do you really know what even motivates them?
-(I’ll give you a hint on this one – have you ever asked them what truly motivates them?)
+(Here's a hint – have you ever asked them what truly motivates them?)

 Sales Management Issue

 Maybe it’s the sales managers that you need to look at and not just your sales people.
 Is it that your managers don’t know how to truly coach, motivate, and hold your salespeople accountable for achieving the goals and strategies you’ve laid out for them?
 Are they retraining your people on the same things again and again instead of getting to the root of their team's problems and fixing them right the first time?
 Are they creating the trap of their team having their managers solve the same problems for them over and over again?

 As a manager, if you want to really help someone solve their sales challenges and be their best, you need to make sure that you slow down and diagnose the problem properly first so that you’re working on the right issue.
 Once that is completed, then it makes sense to prescribe the CORRECT solution, develop an action plan, and coach your salesperson

 Would you take advice from a doctor that didn’t diagnose properly first and didn’t have data and facts to make sure that their prescription would truly help you get better?
 If not, why are you doing this as a manager?

 What You Can Do First

 Do an inventory of your sales team's (including management's) skills and strengths to understand what’s already there that’s helping them and what’s missing so you can create a sales plan based on data and facts - not just your gut.
 Then get the plan in motion, commit yourself and your team to it, and hold yourself and them accountable to achieving it.
 They deserve it and so do you.